mbridak/FieldDayLogger/README.md

 ## Autofill

 If you have worked this person before on another band/mode the program will load the class and section used previously for this call so you will not have to enter this info again.

+## CW Macros

+The program will check in the current working directory for a file called `cwmacros.txt` it will parse the file and configure the new row of 12 buttons along the bottom half of the window.
+The macros can be activated by either pressing the corresponding function key, or by directly clicking on the button.
+You can check the file to glean it's structure, but it's pretty straight forward.
+Each line has 3 sections separated by the pipe `|` character.
+Here's an example line.

+`F2|Run Exch|{HISCALL} {MYCLASS} {MYSECT}`

+The first field is the function key to program.
+The second is the name of the button.
+And lastly the third is the text you would like to send.

+A limited set substitution macros are offered.

+`{MYCALL}`
+`{HISCALL}`
+`{MYCLASS}`
+`{MYSECT}`

+These are pulled straight from the onscreen input fields.
+Combined with normal text this should have you covered for most of your exchange needs.

 ## When the event is over